akaalias/getstreamline/README.md

 ### Problem #1: Peace without a future

-When I journal with pen and paper, I can’t link to Obsidian.
+When I journal with pen and paper, **I can’t link to Obsidian**.

-There is **no easy way to link to a note** in Obsidian without losing the peace and quiet that I cherish.
+**There is no easy way to link to a note** in Obsidian without losing the peace and quiet that I cherish.

 So, none of my heart-felt writings will be ever leverage the 6,018 notes in Obsidian because they’re stuck on paper???

 Fuck.

-### Problem #2: As exciting as pink noise
+### Problem #2: Writing as exciting as pink noise

-And when I write in Obsidian, it’s extremely hard to focus.
+And when I try to journal in Obsidian, **it’s extremely hard to focus**.

 Either…